jakobzhao/geog4572/lectures/lec09/part01/readme.md

 >
 > **Instructor:** Bo Zhao  **Location:** WITH 205 | **Time:** TR 1100 - 1150

+**Learning Objectives**

+- Get to know the basics of SVG,
+- Understand how to draw graphics and chart using D3; and
+- Get familiar with D3 Scale and Axes.

-## Create SVG Elements using D3
+## 1\.
+Create SVG Elements using D3

-We had briefly introduced Scalable Vector Graphics (SVG) in our web standards chapter.
-In this chapter, we will learn about creating SVG elements using D3.

 SVG provides different shapes like lines, rectangles, circles, ellipses etc. Hence, designing visualizations with SVG gives you more flexibility and power in what you can achieve.